 I’ve never known their anguish; I’ve never felt their pain, the caring of their charges,

 I’ve never sat the whole night through, waiting for babies to be born,

-And bring joy to another being, and make a house a home,
+You pray he’ll live to bring joy to another family, and make a house a home.

 Formula, bottles, heating pads, you’ve got to get this right,